Dow Jones CEO's abrupt exit throws strategy into doubt

 DJX was launched last year and had yet to gain traction in the marketplace.
 During News Corp's past earnings reports, the company had flagged weakness at Dow Jones' institutional division.
 Several financial customers expressed concern last year over plans for DJX - especially its higher cost, according to people familiar with the matter.

-Like Bloomberg, Thomson Reuters competes with Dow Jones in providing news and financial data to banks and other financial institutions.
+Like Bloomberg, Thomson Reuters (TRI.N) (TRI.TO) competes with Dow Jones in providing news and financial data to banks and other financial institutions.

 Known for his purple suits and taste for modern art, Fenwick imposed his flashy style on the more button-down atmosphere of Dow Jones.
 He tore down office walls to create an open floor plan, installed a low-hanging crystal chandelier, and provided pricey espresso machines that one person familiar with the matter said cost about $30,000.